WHY DID YOU MAKE THE FILM?

 The question needs to be rephrased;

-Why is conventional food cheap? and
+Why is conventional food cheap?

 Why should anybody have to eat food grown using toxic chemicals?